How do CliquePrize® Surveys Work?

 Selecting Winners for CliquePrize® Surveys

-Every CliquePrize® Survey presents Contestants with a chance to win a free prize from the Sponsor upon completion.
+Every CliquePrize® Survey offers Contestants an opportunity to Enter to Win a free prize from the Sponsor upon completion.
 This incentive boosts Contestant responses and enhances engagement with the Sponsor.
 Winners are chosen at random by the Sponsor or CliquePrize®.

 Special Use Cases for Offering Additional Prizes: